nich-nichy/nich-nichy/README.md

 # 👋 Hi, I'm **Nishath**

-Welcome to my profile!
-I'm passionate about web development and always eager to learn.
+A developer driven by the desire to learn and build new.

 ## 🚀 About Me
 - **👀 Interests:**